 Determine If Your Job Is Being Advertised

-Before you panic, try to figure out what's going on.
+Find out the facts before assuming the worst.
+Try to figure out what's going on with the company.
 If you work for a large company, there will obviously be more turnover and more advertised job openings than at a smaller company.

-Watch Your Back
+Watch Your Back at Work